Alan and Marilyn Bergman: Career

-The Bergmans were the recipients of numerous academic honors and lifetime achievement awards.
-The couple were inducted into the Songwriters Hall of Fame in 1980, and subsequently received the Johnny Mercer Award in 1997.
+The Bergmans received numerous academic honors and lifetime achievement awards.
+They were inducted into the Songwriters Hall of Fame in 1980, and subsequently received the Johnny Mercer Award in 1997.
 The Bergmans were awarded honorary doctorates by the Berklee College of Music in 1995.
 They also received the Lifetime Achievement Award from the National Academy of Songwriters that year.
 In 1996, the couple were the recipients of the inaugural Fiorello Lifetime Achievement Award from New York City's Fiorello H. LaGuardia High School.
 The Bergmans were later inducted into the LaGuardia High School's Hall of Fame.
 In 1986, Marilyn was awarded the Women in Film Crystal Award.
 Marilyn was later appointed an Officer of the Order of Arts and Letters by the French Ministry of Culture in 1996.
 In 1998, Marilyn received an Honorary doctorate from Trinity College in Hartford, Connecticut, and in 2011, Alan was presented with a Distinguished Alumnus award from his alma mater, the University of North Carolina.
 The Bergmans were the recipients of the National Music Publishers Association Lifetime Achievement Award in 2002, Marilyn was also the recipient of the Creative Arts Award from the Kaufman Cultural Center that same year.

 The Bergmans held several executive positions in organizations connected with the arts.
-Marilyn served as the president and chairman of the board of the American Society of Composers, Authors and Publishers (ASCAP) for fifteen years, from 1994 to 2009.
+Marilyn served as the president and chairman of the board of the American Society of Composers, Authors and Publishers (ASCAP) for 15 years, from 1994 to 2009.
 Bergman was elected president and chairman after she had served five terms, since 1984, as the first woman ever to serve on ASCAP's board of directors.
-Marilyn completed her term as president in April 2009 and has then continued to serve on the board of ASCAP.
+She completed her term as president in April 2009 and continued to serve on the board of ASCAP.
 Marilyn also served two terms as president of CISAC, The International Confederation of Performing Rights Societies.

-Alan has served on the boards of directors of The Johnny Mercer Foundation, The Artists' Rights Foundation, and The Jazz Bakery.
+Alan served on the boards of directors of The Johnny Mercer Foundation, The Artists' Rights Foundation, and The Jazz Bakery.
 The Bergmans also served on the executive committee of the Music Branch of the Academy of Motion Picture Arts and Sciences and were board members of the National Academy of Songwriters.
-Marilyn also served as the president of the National Recording Preservation Board.
+Marilyn also served as president of the National Recording Preservation Board.

 In 2022, Marilyn was inducted into the Women Songwriters Hall of Fame.